nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC10 - Update Completed Appointment**
+**Use case: UC10 - Mark Appointment**

 **MSS**

 1. User requests to list persons (UC06)
-2. User requests to update a completed appointment.
+2. User requests to mark an appointment.
 3. FAST displays a message indicating success.
 4. FAST displays the new contact below.